Low-rank statistical finite elements for scalable model-data synthesis: Case studies

-This also merits another interpretation of the variance hyperparameter $\rho$, that of controlling the weight of the \textit{a priori} misspecification covariance matrix $\mb{G}_\theta$ in comparison to the (tangent linear) dynamical evolution of the previous timestep covariance $\mb{C}_{n - 1} = \mb{L}_{n - 1} \mb{L}_{n - 1}^\top$.
-In this case, due to the complex spatial oscillations seen in the dynamical model, by decreasing the weight of the simpler $\GP$ covariance, this results in the more complex dynamical interactions being present in the posterior covariance, resulting in an increased $\Deff$.
+This also merits another interpretation of the variance hyperparameter $\rho$: that of controlling the weight of the \textit{a priori} misspecification covariance matrix $\mb{G}_\theta$ in comparison to the (tangent linear) dynamical evolution of the previous timestep covariance $\mb{C}_{n - 1} = \mb{L}_{n - 1} \mb{L}_{n - 1}^\top$.
+In this case, due to the complex spatial oscillations seen in the dynamical model, by decreasing the weight of the simpler $\GP$ covariance, the more complex dynamical interactions are present in the posterior covariance, resulting in an increased $\Deff$.